ATK Mohun Bagan 1-0 Odisha: Roy Krishna's late header takes Mariners to the top | Goal.com

 The teams fought toe-to-toe right until Roy Krishna's header decided the fate of the game in the final minute.

-Antonio Lopez Habas and Stuart Baxter made one change each in the lineups.
-Manvir Singh replaced David Williams and Diego Mauricio came in for Manuel Onwu in ATK Mohun Bagan and Odisha starting XIs respectively.
+Antonio Lopez Habas and Stuart Baxter made a change each to the lineups.
+Manvir Singh replaced David Williams and Diego Mauricio came in for Manuel Onwu for ATK Mohun Bagan and Odisha respectively.

-The first major goal-scoring chance came to Roy Krishna in the 24th minute when he found himself one-on-one with Kamaljit Singh after receiving a long ball from Tiri inside the Odisha box but the Fijian blasted the ball above the crossbar.
+The first major goal-scoring chance fell to Roy Krishna in the 24th minute when he found himself one-on-one with Kamaljit Singh after receiving a long ball from Tiri inside the Odisha box.
+The Fijian blasted the ball over the crossbar.

-But the easiest chance of the half was squandered by Jacob Tratt in the 35th minute.
-Premjit Singh played out a short corner to Marcelinho who found Cole Alexander on the top of the box.
-Alexander lobbed in a cross for Tratt who had an empty net in front of him but his header went wide from a handshaking distance.
+The easiest chance of the half was squandered by Jacob Tratt in the 35th minute.
+Premjit Singh played a short corner to Marcelinho who found Cole Alexander at the edge of the box.
+Alexander lobbed a cross into the box for Tratt who headed wide with an empty net available.

-The first half saw a cagey affair in an evenly poised contest as both teams took a safety first approach.
+The first half was a cagey affair and an evenly poised contest as both teams adopted a safety-first approach.

+ATK Mohun Bagan were unlucky not to get a penalty in the 50th minute when Hendry Antonay brought down Prabir Das.
+The tackle was just about inside the box as the replay suggested but the referee gave a free-kick instead on the left edge of the box.

+In the 56th minute, Prabir Das' cross inside the box was halfheartedly cleared by Steven Taylor which hit Manvir on his left arm and went to Cole Alexander who mistakenly headed the ball into his own net in a bid to clear.
+Manvir was charged with a handball and the own goal stood cancelled.